How climate change helped make Hurricane Ida one of Louisiana’s worst

 “People there are going to get blasted,” said Kerry Emanuel, an atmospheric scientist at the Massachusetts Institute of Technology who studies the physics of hurricanes and their connection to the climate.
 “This is exactly the kind of thing we’re going to have to get used to as the planet warms.”

-Hurricane Ida is just the latest storm to batter the United States this summer.
-Tropical Storm Henri weakened as it inundated coastal communities in New England earlier this month, but it still knocked out power to more than 120,000 homes in three states and dumped a record 1.89 inches of rain on New York City.
+Hurricane Ida is the latest storm to batter the United States this summer.
+Tropical Storm Henri weakened as it inundated coastal communities in New England earlier this month, but it still knocked out power to more than 120,000 homes in three states and dumped a record 1.89 inches of rain on New York City in just one hour.

-And the hurricane season is far from over, as five other tropical systems are now sweeping over the Atlantic Ocean.
+And hurricane season is far from over, as five other tropical systems are now sweeping over the Atlantic Ocean.

 But for now, all eyes are on Ida.